classdojo/hotfix/README.md

 ## Usage

-There are a few ways yo use hotfix:
+There are a few ways to use hotfix:

-### Hotfix & express
+### Hotfix & Express

 1. First create a simple server: